U.S. Foreign Policy Summer Program

 Singapore Foreign Affairs Officer & visiting student from The Rajaratnam School of International Studies in NTU (Nanyang Technological University)

-This US Foreign Policy Summer Program is taught by Professor of Practice and Director of the Leadership, Ethics and, Practice Initiative (LEAP), Christopher A. Kojm.
-The course examines the substance and process of U.S. foreign policy.
+This U.S. Foreign Policy Summer Program examines the substance and process of U.S. foreign policy.
 It delves into the process of formulating and conducting U.S. foreign policy, the history that informs it, the political culture that sustains it, the ideas and interests that drive it, and the people and institutions responsible for it.

 In this course, students will:

-The format of the course is a five-week seminar, meeting virtually twice a week from 5:10 pm EST to 7 pm EST. The daily schedule will combine guest lectures by experts and lectures by the instructor, class discussions, a simulation, and conclude with a final paper.
+This course is formatted as a seminar.
+The schedule will combine guest lectures by experts and lectures by the instructor, class discussions, possible site visits, a simulation, and conclude with a final paper.

-This program includes a two-week, three-credit course called “IAFF 6521: U.S. Foreign Policy in a Global Era” held in the heart of Washington, D.C.
-Upon successful completion of the program, participants earn academic credit from The George Washington University and will be able to order official transcripts that reflect credit awarded for non-degree, visiting student status through this system.
+This program, in either the two-week or eight-week format, is a three-credit course called “IAFF 6521: U.S. Foreign Policy in a Global Era”.
+Upon successful completion of the program, participants earn academic credit from The George Washington University and will be able to order official transcripts that reflect credit awarded for non-degree, visiting student status through Parchment.

 Admission to the U.S. Foreign Policy Summer Program at the Elliott School is competitive.
 Every year, the program welcomes mid-career professionals and foreign service officers from abroad.